Why it is more important than ever to secure your business

 It seems rare that the media isn’t carrying news of some sort of cyber security issue.
 And, during the current COVID-19 pandemic, cyber criminals are taking advantage more than ever.

 March saw the reporting of Virgin Media’s data breach, affecting 900,000 customers.
 This was due to an unsecured database being accessible online.
 In Virgin Media’s case the damage was limited, as the database was used for marketing.
-However, security breaches like this can have far more serious results for the company and those whose details have been stolen, with potential loss of reputation and financial repercussions due to fines or loss of business.
+However, security breaches like this can have far more serious results for the company and those whose details have been stolen.
+Potential loss of reputation and financial repercussions due to fines or loss of business can be damaging.

 TechRadar reported this week that the threat of cyber attacks has increased significantly due to cyber criminals registering a huge number of corona virus-related domains through which to offer discounts and special promotions.